JJHPhoto/weatherme/README.md

 Next I created a query for my UV index data.
 This was a bit weird to me because I was trying to get the data from my weather query, but I quickly realized I needed to create another query for that information.
 It turned out to be a lot easier than I expected it to.
 I was thinking I would have to get the longtitud and latitude in some complex way.
 Digging into my weather queary, I saw that I was getting those points inside that call.
 So, I created a variable that got those from my city call and then passed those into my UV index call.
 It was really nice to see it just make sense.

-Buttons
+To deconstruct my code, I put my 3 queries into a function and then called that function inside of my on click event listener.
+I had tried this before but after working with a friend on the code, I realized I was doing it in the wrong order.
+Once I got that working, I had local storage as my final part of the homework.

+I knew this was going to be an issue as I had issues with local storage the last time we did this.
+Since I was so far behind with the homework, it was a bit unfamiliar to me again.
+I could put data into local storage, but I was confused as to how to store the correct data with my buttons.
+Working with a friend, we were able to check if there were searches in local storage, if not we'd return an empty array.
+If there were, we'd get those searches and populate the page with those as buttons.

+## 3. Gif of working application

-## 3. Resources
+## 4. Resources

 [Open Weather API](https://openweathermap.org/)

 [Bulma](https://bulma.io/)

-## 4. Contributor
+## 5. Contributor

-[Thomas](https://github.com/Tskading) spent many hours chatting and going over my code to get it working.
+[Thomas](https://github.com/Tskading) spent many hours chatting and going over my code to get me pointed in the right direction.